ConceptaNjolima/MyTNTResources/Stretch topics/firebase/Firebase.md

    -  Note: Checking all this info into GitHub isn't particularly secure.
      There are ways to store this information in other files (for example, .env files, which are loaded into environment variables); you can then store those files outside of source control

+4. Next we'll need to get the config info for our app.

 #### How to get your app's database configuration info